HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Abstract

 \section{Abstract}

 Intensity mapping (IM) with neutral hydrogen is a promising avenue to probe the large scale structure of the Universe.
-With MeerKAT single-dish measurements, we are constrained to scales $>1$ degree, and this will allow us to set important constraints on the Baryon acoustic oscillations and redshift space distortions.
-However, with MeerKAT's interferometric observation, we can also probe relevant cosmological scales.
-In this paper, we establish that we can make a statistical detection of HI with one of MeerKAT's existing large survey projects (MIGHTEE) on semi-linear scales, which will provide a useful complementarity to the single-dish IM.
+In this paper, we demonstrate that using the 64-dish MeerKAT radio telescope as a connected interferometer, it is possible to make a statistical detection of HI in the post-reionization Universe.
+With the MIGHTEE (MeerKAT International GHz Tiered Extragalactic Exploration) survey project observing in the L-band ($856 < \nu < 1712$ MHz, $z < 0.66$), we can achieve the required sensitivity to measure the HI IM power spectrum on quasi-linear scales, which will provide an important complementarity to the single-dish IM MeerKAT observations.
 We present a purpose-built simulation pipeline that emulates the MIGHTEE observations and forecast the constraints that can be achieved on the HI power spectrum at $z = 0.27$ for $k > 0.3$ $\rm{Mpc}^{-1}$ using the foreground avoidance method.
-We present the power spectrum estimates with the current simulation on the COSMOS field that includes contributions from HI, noise and point source models from the data itself.
-The results from our \textit{visibility} based pipeline are in good agreement to the already available MIGHTEE data.
-This paper demonstrates that MeerKAT can achieve very high sensitivity to detect HI with the full MIGHTEE survey on semi-linear scales (signal-to-noise ratio $> 7$ at $k=0.49$ $\rm{Mpc}^{-1}$) which are instrumental in probing cosmological quantities such as the spectral index of fluctuation, constraints on warm dark matter, the quasi-linear redshift space distortions and the measurement of the HI content of the Universe up to $z\sim 0.5$.
+We present the power spectrum estimates with the current simulation on the COSMOS field that includes contributions from HI, noise and point source models constructed from the observed MIGHTEE data.
+The results from our \textit{visibility} based pipeline are in qualitative agreement to the already available MIGHTEE data.
+This paper demonstrates that MeerKAT can achieve very high sensitivity to detect HI with the full MIGHTEE survey on quasi-linear scales (signal-to-noise ratio $> 7$ at $k=0.49$ $\rm{Mpc}^{-1}$) which are instrumental in probing cosmological quantities such as the spectral index of fluctuation, constraints on warm dark matter, the quasi-linear redshift space distortions and the measurement of the HI content of the Universe up to $z\sim 0.5$.